-Option 2-Mixed-use development with a residential focus

-Modifying the land use mix to provide more housing on the Miles-Coppola properties would bring additional households and potential core Town Center shoppers and business customers.
+- Option 2-Mixed-use development with a residential focus Modifying the land use mix to provide more housing on the Miles-Coppola properties would bring additional households and potential core Town Center shoppers and business customers.
 Some specialty retail or office/employment uses complementary to Town Center could also be established nearest I-270.
 Shifting the land use focus on the Miles-Coppola properties could further reduce the amount of disturbed area and imperviousness, especially if attached housing and apartments make up a substantial fraction of the overall development.
-This amendment recommends:

-- a floating zone to allow a broad mix of housing types on the properties and enable up to 25 percent of the property to be nonresidential - detailed design guidelines to help define and guide development - an environmental overlay zone to limit imperviousness of new development on properties in excess of five acres to 25 percent.
+This amendment recommends: - a floating zone to allow a broad mix of housing types on the properties and enable up to 25 percent of the property to be nonresidential - development concentrated near the MD 355 Bypass to take advantage of the transit system, and including defined pedestrian and bike routes to the core of the Town Center area - detailed design guidelines to help define and guide development - an environmental overlay zone to limit imperviousness of new development in excess of five acres to 25 percent.